DionneMaguire/maths-quizz/README.md

 ### Bugs and fixes

+Initially my timer was counting down and not stopping at zero.
+I added the clearInterval function to fix this issue.
 When a user had put a number in the answer box but had not hit enter or submit button the answer box was not being cleared so when the next game began there was a number already in the answer box.
 I added code to clear the answer box at the beginning of each game.

 ## Deployment